30 Minute Shrimp Teriyaki Noodle Bowls

-With sweet and savory teriyaki sauce, tender shrimp and fresh broccoli, these noodle bowls come together at lightning speed and are packed with flavor.
+With sweet and savory teriyaki sauce, tender shrimp and fresh broccoli, these 30 Minute Shrimp Teriyaki Noodle Bowls come together at lightning speed and are packed with flavor.

 30 minutes or less, full of springy noodles, and loaded with sweet and savory sauce.
 What’s not to like about this easy dinner?